Skip to main content Skip to main navigation

 Some savings accounts also require a linked everyday account to access your savings.
 In some circumstances an account-keeping fee may be charged on the everyday account.

 Savings accounts generally have a variable interest rate and depending on market conditions, the rate could go either higher or lower.
-This will impact the amount of interest you can earn on the money in your account.
+This will impact the amount of interest you could earn on the money in your account.

 Things you should know